ngostal2019/terraform-course/Section11/Terraform-modules/s3-static-website-module/modules/aws-s3-static-website-bucket/README.md

 - Additionally, it also uploads the `index.html` file as the default index document.
 - Consider this as a simple demo for your learning.
 - Review its content before using it in your environment.
-- The root module is one directory up.
+- The root module is two directories up.
 - This repository is free of usage and welcomes improvements and feedback.